Study Reveals Toxic Air In NYC Subways Harms Black People Most

 As for Ghadehari’s solution?
 A substantial dusting of the subways should do the trick.

-However, not all in the city are affirming Ghadehari, a professor of civil and urban engineering, and his research.
-In response, the NYC’s MTA Communications Director, Tim Minton, referred to the data as “debunked.”
+However, not all in the city are celebrating Ghadehari, a professor of civil and urban engineering, and his research.

-“This recycled ‘study’ based on years-old ‘data’ has long since been debunked,” wrote Minton in a statement.
+“This recycled ‘study’ based on years-old ‘data’ has long since been debunked,” Metropolitan Transportation Authority Communications Director Tim Minton said in a statement.
 “Every serious person knows transit is the antidote to climate change, the one reason NYC is the greenest city around, and an engine of equity for people of all communities who need an affordable, safe way to get to jobs, schools, and opportunities of every kind.”

 RELATED CONTENT: From Pollution-Based to Inclusively Green